sgmurphy/wordpress-plugins/backup/README.txt

 == Changelog ==

+= 2.0.9.15 =
+* Fixed issues related to file restoration for improved stability

 = 2.0.9.14 =
 * Installation of the plugin is now blocked if the PHP version falls below the minimum required.
 * Resolved an issue related to the syntax for exclusions.